RareSkills/blog/evm-solidity-storage-layout/evm-solidity-storage-layout.md

 ![Text and raw bit representation of Storage slot 0 keeping the value of 20](https://static.wixstatic.com/media/706568_c4e5c17749894730a6618499a981a8d3~mv2.gif)

-Reading the contents of a storage slot in raw 256 bit format is less human readable, therefore, solidity devs usually read it in hexadecimal format.
+Reading the contents of a storage slot in raw 256 bit format is less human readable, therefore, Solidity devs usually read it in hexadecimal format.

 **Raw 256 bit:** `00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000`